Validation

 No

-Fails if field does match a timezone per timezone_identifiers_list()
+Fails if field does not match a timezone per timezone_identifiers_list()

 valid_base64